matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

-# MSC 4080: Cryptographic Identities (Client-Owned Identities)
+# MSC4080: Cryptographic Identities (Client-Owned Identities)
 **THIS MSC IS IN PROGRESS AND WILL CHANGE AS IMPLEMENTATIONS LAND**

 Today’s Matrix does not allow users to move their account between homeservers.
 It would be beneficial to be able